jacobbpp/The-Data-Drop/readme.md

 - Take a real world style dataset
 - Clean it, explore it
 - Build something people can actually use

-That could be a dashboard, a small app, an API, or even a simple predictive model if you are feeling brave.
+That could be a dashboard, a small app, an API, or a simple scenario explorer.

 You do not need to be an expert.
 You do need to be curious, collaborative and ready to ship something by the end of the day.